Prolonged Exposure Therapy for Adolescents (PE-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Foa et al. (2013).
-The purpose of the study was to explore whether posttraumatic stress disorder (PTSD) treatment, in particular Prolonged Exposure Therapy for Adolescents (PE-A), reduces suicidal ideation (SI) in adolescents and whether the degree of reduction in PTSD was associated with reduction in suicidal ideation.
+The study used the same sample as Foa et al. (2013).
+The purpose of the study was to explore whether post-traumatic stress disorder (PTSD) treatment, in particular Prolonged Exposure Therapy for Adolescents (PE-A), reduces suicidal ideation (SI) in adolescents and whether the degree of reduction in PTSD was associated with reduction in suicidal ideation.
 Participants were randomly assigned to either PE-A or client-centered therapy (CCT).
 Measures utilized include the Child PTSD Symptom-Scale Interview (CPSS-I), the Beck Depression Inventory (BDI), and the Child PTSD Symptom Scale – Self Report (CPSS-SR).
 Results indicate that there was a significant reduction in suicidal ideation during treatment across all participants.
 The time in treatment × condition interaction was significant, indicating a significantly steeper reduction in suicidal ideation in PE-A compared to in CCT.
 The degree of reduction in PTSD and depression symptoms in treatment and follow-up was associated with the speed of suicidal ideation reduction in treatment and follow-up.
 Adolescents randomized to PE-A had significantly faster reductions in suicidal ideation compared to those randomized to CCT.
 Greater reduction in PTSD and depression symptoms were associated with faster reduction in suicidal ideation.
-Limitations include using a single-item measure for SI, did not include a measure of suicide attempts, participants were all female and experienced the same index trauma (sexual assault), and modest sample size.
+Limitations include the use of a single-item measure for SI, did not include a measure of suicide attempts, participants were all female and experienced the same index trauma (sexual assault), and the modest sample size.

 Length of controlled postintervention follow-up: 3, 6, and 12 months.